 In this paper, we proposed the IRDT technique based on intermittent ID transmission of multiple receiver nodes, and we investigated the fundamental performance characteristics of an ad hoc mesh network and applied it using a computer simulation.
 As a result, we showed that the cycle of intermittent operations and the number of maximum relays influence the performance of this system.
-Furthermore, by assigning an intermittent cycle according to the load for each node, we were able to perform load distribution between nodes and showed that the network life could be prolonged.
+Furthermore, by assigning an intermittent cycle according to the load for each node, we show that the power consumption of the whole node which performed load sharing is reducible about 10% by setting up an intermittent cycle individually according to the load for every node.

 As we showed in this paper, assigning an intermittent cycle according to the situation of each node is effective, but it is difficult for the manager to assign them to all the nodes at the time of a network design or employment, and it is not realistic.
 Moreover, dealing with a time change in a load or topology is also an important subject.
 Therefore, we believe that a control system that ensures that each node sets up an intermittent cycle autonomously according to its situation is required.
 We expect that a robust network can be built that is able to withstand failure or an environmental variation by introducing such an autonomous technique.
+Now, we are performing further improvement of IRDT and are developing the ad hoc network for data collection which implemented it.
+In the near future, we are operating the network which implemented IRDT in a real environment, and are going to verify the influence of variation of communication environment and transmission errors.